chicio/chicio.github.io/_posts/2018-01-03-scene-kit-physically-based-rendering.md

 * `normal.contents` property with an appropriate normal value.
 * `ambientOcclusion.contents` property with an appropriate ambient occlusion value

-As you can see, we have all the properties we discussed in the [physically based rendering introduction post](https://www.fabrizioduroni.it/2017-10-10-physically-based-rendering-introduction.html "physically based introduction post").
+As you can see, we have all the properties we discussed in my [introduction to physically based rendering](https://www.fabrizioduroni.it/2017-10-10-physically-based-rendering-introduction.html "physically based introduction post").
- We have also other property that help us gain realism, especially with indirect lighting for what concern the [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion "ambient occlusion").
+ We have also other properties that help us improve the realism, especially with indirect lighting for what concern the [ambient occlusion](https://en.wikipedia.org/wiki/Ambient_occlusion "ambient occlusion") (this property/technique is not related to PBR but helps to improve the final rendering).
 Which kind of values accept this properties?
 As stated in the Apple documentation you can assign to the `contents` property:

 * a color (`NSColor`/`UIColor`/`CGColor`)
 * a number (`NSNumber`)